Deploy a WASM contract

 Warden module allows executing WebAssembly smart contracts developed with CosmWasm and Rust.

-This guide explains how to create and deploy a simple "Hello World" WASM contract on a Warden local chain or on Chiado testnet.
+This guide explains how to create and deploy a simple "Hello World" WASM contract on a Warden local chain or a testnet.

 Prerequisites